 - They should try to pinpoint exactly what practice is concerning them and why.

-- If their concern is about the DSL or the Deputy DSL, or they feel they need to take it to someone outside the playgroup, they should contact the Mult-agency Safeguarding Hub (MASH).
-They can also contact the Ofsted Whistleblowing number for advice on 0300 1233 155.
+- If their concern is about the DSL or the DDSL, or they feel they need to take it to someone outside the preschool, they should contact SPA or the Ofsted Whistleblowing Advice line number.